kwphil/philo/README.md

 - rust
 - pLinApp

-PHACKET DOES NOT YET EXIST AND ALL NECESSARY PACKAGES WILL BE PUT IN ```PACKAGE``` DIR IN THE COMPILER
+PHACKET DOES NOT YET EXIST AND ALL NECESSARY PACKAGES WILL BE PUT IN ```PACKAGE``` DIR IN THE COMPILER FOR YOU UNTIL THE PACKAGE MANAGER IS BUILT